ArthurZey/arthurzey.github.io/_pages/tag_about.md

 I'm the product manager for [Alexa Tech Docs](https://developer.amazon.com/en-US/alexa){:target="&lowbar;blank"} for Amazon.

-I grew up in Los Angeles, and I live in San Francisco (but maybe not for long).
+I grew up in Los Angeles, and I live in the San Francisco Bay Area.
+But I'm in Denver to ride out COVID-19...at the very least...

 ## Random Tidbits